jagansahu/Discord-Bot/README.md

 # Discord-Bot

-A fun, interactive Discord Bot that helps the server owner manage server, performing multiple tasks as well.
+A modern, feature-rich, easy to use and async ready API wrapper for Discord Bot that helps the server owner manage server, performing multiple tasks.